timyourivh/vite-plugin-json5/README.md

 #### Options ⚙

-This plugin accepts the same options as the default:
+This plugin accepts the same options as the default json handler:

 ```ts
 interface Json5Options {